RikkaApps/websites/storage_redirect/guide/tutorial.md

 #### DO NOT abuse!

-The purpose of export is to export user files (save file operations initiated by users, such as saving pictures, downloading files, etc.).
+The purpose of export is to export user files (save file operations initiated by the user, such as saving pictures, downloading files, etc.).

 If the app saves user files to the private data folder (such as `Android/data/com.example/files`), this means that the app developer does not want users to use these files directly or they do something wrong.
 You should give up or ask the app developer to make changes.